akpatell/Pokedex/README.md

 <p>After reviewing the CSV file in Excel, the only rows that contained null values were rows that had no data altogether so the final decision was to exclude them altogether.</p>

 <p>Because Table 2 has a dependency on Table 1 through the foreign key of national dex number, extra rows that were not found in Table 1 caused the data to fail.
 After analyzing the data through Excel, the final solution was to select the rows that had a dex number of 801 or lower.
-This is dex number is the last number in Table 1, so using this condition guaranteed that the rows we load into Table 2 exist in Table 1.</p>
+This dex number is the last number in Table 1, so using this condition guaranteed that the rows we load into Table 2 exist in Table 1.</p>

 <p>The columns with float values posed an issue because the table schema sets up the columns to only allow integers.
 Rather than changing the table schema, the columns were converted to an integer using the astype function in Python.</p>